How to Make a Ballerina Peg Doll

 1. Cut strips of tulle about 1 cm by 9 cm (or adjust to the desired lengh of the skirt).
 Don’t worry too much about getting it perfect because it’s easy to adjust the length of the skirt with scissors once it’s complete.

 2. Tie a piece of elastic tight around the peg doll waist.
 Thread pieces of tulle under the elastic and tie in a knot so both ends hang evenly.
+There’s a detailed tutorial on how best to tie on the material in this post.
 Continue until the skirt is complete.

 how to make a peg doll: tie elastic around waist and tie on tulle

-3. Remove skirt from peg and decorate with a permanent marker pen (or paint).
+3. Remove skirt from peg (keep it for later) and decorate the peg with a permanent marker pen (or paint).
 I prefer to use paint pens or permanent markers so I don’t need to wait for paint to dry.

 ballerina peg doll: decorating the doll